Andreas Vinciguerra

 Andreas Vinciguerra (/it/; born 19 February 1981) is a former tennis player from Sweden, who turned professional in 1998.
-He won 1 singles title in Copenhagen; reached the semi-finals of the 2001 Rome Masters and 2001 Paris Masters; and attained a career-high singles ranking of World No. 33 in November 2001.
+He won 1 singles title in Copenhagen; reached the semi-finals of the 2001 Rome Masters and 2001 Paris Masters; and attained a career-high singles ranking of World No. 33 in November 2001.He is also known as the co-record holder for the longest gap (402 weeks) between semifinals on the ATP Tour; he achieved this by reaching semifinal at the 2009 Swedish Open, his first since the Paris Masters in 2001.
+He held the record alone, until it was matched by Marco Trungelliti in 2026.

 Tennis career

 Vinciguerra is of Italian origin on his father's side.

 Junior career

 As a junior, Vinciguerra reached as high as No. 6 in the world in 1998.